MichaelKirsch/pylepton_armbian_nanopi/readme.md

 # pylepton

+I modded the original to use less messages.
+It prevents that stupid "IOError: [Errno 90] Message too long" from happening

 Quick and dirty pure python library for capturing images from the Lepton over SPI (for example, on a Raspberry PI).

 Requires `cv2` and `numpy` modules, if you don't have them already.
 On a Debian-based system you can probably do this: